DLTK's Crafts for Kids

 cars, cotton balls, etc. If they glue everything to a background piece of paper (they also

-have the opportunity to colour in a sky, grass, clouds etc. This way).
+have the opportunity to color in a sky, grass, clouds etc. This way).
 This

 also allows you to use uncooked pieces of spaghetti or linguini, glued underneath of the